majkelx/teda/README.md

 After un-pausing (manually or after idle 5 seconds when auto-pause) the newest FITS will be loaded if any new files appeared during the pause.

-Directory scanning needs the [`watchdog`](https://pypi.org/project/watchdog/) component to be installed manually (optional dependence).
+Directory scanning needs the `watchdog` extra dependency to be installed (see Installation above).

 ## Directory Panel
 The Directory Panel can be shown using menu command **View-Directory view**.